-The General Insurance Association of Japan has been a participant on an ad hoc basis since November 1998.
+The GIAJ has been a participant on an ad hoc basis since November 1998.

-World Trade Organization (WTO)
+• World Trade Organization (WTO)

 The World Trade Organization has dealt with the liberalization of trade in goods and services.
+The GIAJ has submitted its requests to the Japanese government so that barriers on the operation of foreign general insurance companies should be removed in each country.

-■ Private sector-level
+Private sector-level

-The International Accounting Standards Board (IASB)
+• The International Accounting Standards Board (IASB)

 The International Accounting Standards Board (IASB) was established to set and promote the use of international accounting standards (IAS).
-In the insurance area, the Advisory Committee, a group of experts, was set up to give advice to the IASB for deliberations on IAS on insurance.
+In the field of insurance accounting, the Advisory Committee, a group of experts, was set up to give advice to the IASB for deliberations on IAS on insurance.